 However, it can also be a one-to-one relationship: one operator to one charging area.

 Four actions/subpages can be performed/viewed under this section, namely:

-Under areas, to create an area, click Create new.
-It has four sections, namely:
+Under operators, to create an operator, click Create new.
+It has three sections, namely:

-Under the info section, provide a name and code.
+Under this section, provide a name and code.

 Note:The code is a unique identifier of an object.
 It can be used during integration with the EV Charge API.

 Additionally, provide the operator’s details.
 The details are only used for information purposes and can be used to reach out to the operator.

 - Phone number

 - Zip code